goinvo/HealthDataManager/README.md

 The current React code is located in the demo file and can be run the same way.

-IMPORTANT: code must be run on an http or https server to allow microphone access.
+IMPORTANT: code must be run on a https server to allow microphone access.
 Localhost also works but just dragging the HTML file into a browser does not.
 This due to how security access to microphones are allowed.

 ## Future Goals
 - have the interface written in React for better interaction and animation